-The Sub-Adviser, is responsible, subject to oversight by the Board, for placing orders on behalf of each Fund for the purchase or sale of portfolio securities.
-If purchases or sales of portfolio securities of a Fund and one or more other investment companies or clients supervised by the Sub-Adviser or any other Affiliates, are considered at or about the same time, transactions in such securities are allocated among them in a manner deemed equitable and consistent with relevant fiduciary obligations.
+The Adviser is responsible, subject to oversight by the Board, for placing orders on behalf of each Fund for the purchase or sale of portfolio securities.
+If purchases or sales of portfolio securities of a Fund and one or more other investment companies or clients supervised by the Adviser are considered at or about the same time, transactions in such securities are allocated among them in a manner deemed equitable and consistent with its fiduciary obligations to all by the Adviser.
 In some cases, this procedure could have a detrimental effect on the price or volume of the security so far as the Funds are concerned.
 However, in other cases, it is possible that the ability to participate in volume transactions and to negotiate lower brokerage commissions will be beneficial to the Funds.
 The primary consideration is prompt execution of orders at the most favorable net price.